JessLinneaW/Connect4Project/Program/README.md

 # Connect4Project

 The completed game program is contained in the Connect 4 Game.cs file directly above this ReadMe.md file, in the main Program file.
+This file contains detailed comments for each class and method.

 The Individual Classes file within the main Program file contains individual files for each class in the Connect 4 Game program.
+These files do not contain notes.

 Steps in Gameplay: